JuliaPackaging/BinaryBuilder.jl/docs/src/build_tips.md

 ## Editing files in the wizard

 In the wizard, the `vi` editor is available for editing files.
 But, it doesn't leave any record in the build script.
-One generally needs to provide patch files or sue something like `sed`.
+One generally needs to provide patch files or use something like `sed`.
 Here is an approach using `diff` and `patch`:

 ```sh
 cp file.ext file.ext.orig